roidrole/A-Dark-Mode/README.md

 23. Just Enough Throwing in Fluids
 20. Lazy AE2
 24. Loot Bags
+25. Metal Chests
-25. Minecraft (armor overlay fix)
+26. Minecraft (armor overlay fix)
-26. Minor Integration and Additions
+27. Minor Integration and Additions
-27. Modular Machinery (and CE)
+28. Modular Machinery (and CE)
-28. Mystical Creations
+29. Mystical Creations
-29. Nuclearcraft : Overhauled
+30. Nuclearcraft : Overhauled
-30. PackagedAuto
+31. PackagedAuto
-31. Pollution of the Realms
+32. Pollution of the Realms
-32. Psi
+33. Psi
-33. QMD
+34. QMD
-34. Rats : RotN edition
+35. Rats : RotN edition
-35. Requious Frakto
+36. Requious Frakto
-36. Single Spot Chest
+37. Single Spot Chest
-37. Thaumcraft
+38. Thaumcraft
-38. Thaumic Additions
+39. Thaumic Additions
-39. Tinker's Complement
+40. Tinker's Complement
-40. Techguns
+41. Techguns
-41. Tech Reborn
+42. Tech Reborn

 If you feel a mod is missing, check if A Dark Mode supports it.
 If not, I welcome PRs